Mohamud89/moha/README.md

 # moha
-I have a financial problem, I need some money
+I have a financial problem, and I need some money